Login

 Portraits: under the skin

-Mocho was an enslaved African from Guinea who lived in the households of two Scottish Jacobites in Europe - George Keith (1692/3?–1778), tenth and last of the Earls Marischal of Scotland; and his brother James Francis Edward Keith (1696–1758), a soldier in Spanish, Russian and Prussian service.
+Salvador was an enslaved African boy in the household of George Keith (1692/3?–1778), tenth and last of the Earls Marischal of Scotland,

 Click below to see an image of the original painting in the National Portrait Gallery: